Faculty from HMS and affiliate hospitals present on a wide variety of topics.

 George W. Gay Lecture

 The George W. Gay Lecture is the oldest endowed lectureship at HMS, and quite possibly the oldest medical ethics lectureship in the U.S. The lectureship occurs each fall and was established in 1917 by a $1,000 gift from Dr. George Washington Gay, an 1868 graduate of HMS.
 Gay gave Harvard the fund to provide an annual income to support lectures “to the advanced, or graduating classes in the Medical School upon Medical Ethics, and upon wise and proper methods of conducting the business of physicians, as relates to fees, collections, investments, etc.” The Gay Lectureship perpetuates his deep concern for the welfare of his patients and his appreciation of the constantly arising social and economic forces that impinge on medical care.
-Learn more »
+Learn more about the George W. Gay lecture »